levkk/rwf/docs/docs/controllers/websockets.md

 const ws = new WebSocket("ws://localhost:8000/websocket");
 ```

-If everything works, you should see a log line in the terminal where the server is running indicating a new
+If everything works, you should see a log line in the terminal where the server is running, indicating a new
 client has joined the party.